Have you ever heard the saying, “It’s like something inside of me died?”

 Confused, desperate, angry, devastated, guilty, betrayed, anxious, traumatized, obsessive, vulnerable, panicked, lost, and sometimes even hope and faith–these are a few of the feelings you’ll find in the poems I write here.
 They are usually pretty messy, just like my grief.

-Stillbirths are rare, affecting less than 1% of pregnancies in the United States.
+Stillbirths are rare, affecting less than 1% of pregnancies in the United States (but they are still more common than you might think).
 Most bereaved families are utterly lost to find support when their baby is stillborn.
 In addition to my poetry, I’ve also compiled resources and tools I’ve discovered from other moms along my way.

 I hope something — a poem, a quote, a book, a Facebook group, a way to honor your baby — eases the pain of your own grief journey just a tiny, tiny bit.